ThatsVie/atlas-AirBnB_clone_v2/README.md

 <br>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
+This repository contains the initial stages of our student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 <br>